Android Central Verdict

 Beyond all the nitpicky details, the Galaxy S22+ in Pink Gold looks stunning, with a subtle coloring that isn't quite as shiny as past Mythic models and doesn't accentuate finger smudges.
 Samsung invited comparisons to the iPhone 13, and I think the narrower S22+ camera housing makes the square iPhone module look excessive or bloated by comparison.
 Plus, you've dodged a bullet with this housing compared to the S22 Ultra and its unhoused camera sensors, which attract a disgusting amount of dust and lint that ruin the unique look.

 Maybe the Galaxy S22 Ultra is the Note 22 in all but name, but I like that Samsung gave us three distinct phone designs by shrinking the S22 and Note-ifying the Ultra.
 No one paid attention to past Pluses unless they didn't like the Ultra's pricing or large size; now, the S22+ is the "traditional" flagship with a compelling design of its own, and shoppers have good options at each price point.

 Samsung Galaxy S22 Plus: A display built for sunlight

-Samsung maintained the flat display excellence we saw with last year's phone models.
+Samsung maintained the flat display excellence we saw with the Galaxy S21 series.
 Dynamic AMOLED 2X technology continues to exhibit vibrant, accurate colors that look especially beautiful when playing HDR content.
 It retains a 120Hz refresh rate for seamless scrolling and 240Hz touch sampling while gaming for the most accurate performance possible.
 And Samsung added a new Eye Comfort Shield that's an effective blue light filter mode.

 |Chipset||Snapdragon 8 Gen 1 or Exynos 2200|